 Like I mentioned earlier, I only packed a water brush for my trip to Corpus.
-(I was originally planing to work in watercolors.)
+(I was originally planning to work in watercolors.)
 This was a mistake.
-But I started in my room anyways.
+But I started in my room anyway.

 I originally purchased my Traditional six-pack from Amazon due to the ads in Artist’s Magazine.
 The idea of acrylic paints that could stay wet for long periods of time without having to spray them down with water was intriguing to me.
 Plus the price was pretty reasonable at the time of purchase.